selendra/selendra-kit/contribute.md

 If you have any questions about contributing, feel free to ask in the GitHub issues.

-Thank you for contributing to SelendraSDK!
+Thank you for contributing to Selendrakit!